medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 </figure>

-### 4.2 Scenario 2- CareCommunication text and attachment
+### 4.2 Scenario 2 - CareCommunication text and attachment

-If the CareCommunication contains a message text and one or more attachments, the timestamps shall be registered as follow:
+If the CareCommunication contains a message text and one or more attachments, the timestamps shall be registered as follows:
 The healthcare professional creates the attachement and the frist timestamp Communication.payload:attachment.creation is registered.
 The healthcare professional then writtes the message and presses the "send" button.

 The healthcare professional then presses "send" button and timestamps, Communication.payload:string.extension:date and Communication.payload:attachment.extension:date is registered.
 Immediately after is the CareCommunication message generated and Bundle.timestamp is registered.
 When CareCommunication message is sent the Provenance.occuredDateTime[x] and Provenance.recorded timestamp are registered.
-Note that the Provenance.occuredDateTime[x] is a human readable, where Provenance.recorded is a system readable.
+Note that the Provenance.occuredDateTime[x] is human readable, where Provenance.recorded is system readable.

 <figure>
 <img src="../images/cc_textAttachment.svg" alt="Simplified example: CareCommunication text and attachment." style="width: 55%" id="Fig6">